 Primarily for boaters and kayakers

-SURF ALONG NORTH FACING SHORES WILL BE 3 TO 5 FEET THIS AFTERNOON AND 4 TO 7 FEET SATURDAY
+SURF ALONG WEST FACING SHORES WILL BE 1 TO 3 FEET THROUGH TUESDAY

 AMENITIES & ACTIVITIES